How to Ensure a Successful Treatment

-If you lose or break one of your clear aligners, contact us immediately.
-Dr. Grussmark will work with you to ensure you stay on track with your treatment plan, which may involve wearing a previous set of your aligners, your next set, or ordering replacements.
+If you lose or break an aligner, contact our Miami office immediately at (305) 842-3672.
+Our expert dentist Dr. Grussmark will work to ensure you stay on track with your treatment plan, which may involve wearing the previous or next set of aligners or ordering replacements.

 If I have food residue in my mouth when I put my aligners back in, can they become stained?

-Yes.
-This is why it’s crucial to always thoroughly brush your teeth after every meal before placing your aligners back in your mouth.
-This ensures that your oral hygiene stays in good shape and won’t cause your Invisalign aligners to become stained from leftover food residue.
+It’s crucial to thoroughly brush your teeth before placing your aligners back in your mouth.
+This ensures that your oral hygiene stays in good shape and won’t cause your aligners to become stained from leftover food residue.

 We recommend using gentle formula or all-purpose toothpaste and cleaning crystals designed for your trays.
 Other substances like mouthwash may damage your aligners.